Pack Smart: Essentials for Backpacking Trip

 Reduce fatigue and increase endurance

-Keep the “fat finger” syndrome at bay *Gives your arms something to do vs. hang by your side, hands getting puffy
+Keep the “fat finger” syndrome at bay *Gives your arms something to do vs. hang by your side, hands getting puffy.

 Test depth of water which comes in handy for river crossings